 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we were guests of Context Travel, and received this experience free of charge.

 No monument is innocent, Kata sums-up our walking tour with this simple sentence that, really, says it all.

 How history is subjective, how tourist attractions can weave a compelling fiction that can be hard to resist, and how travel can never really escape politics… if you’re paying attention.